-Overall, many of the records show a highly variable seawater pH underlaying strong imprints of internal climate variability (high confidence), and in most instances superimposed on a decreasing δ11B trend that is indicative of anthropogenic ocean acidification in recent decades (medium confidence).
+Overall, many of the records show a highly variable seawater pH underlaying strong imprints of internal climate variability (high confidence) and, in most instances, superimposed on a decreasing δ11B trend that is indicative of anthropogenic ocean acidification in recent decades (medium confidence).
 The robustness of seawater pH reconstructions is currently limited by the uncertainty on the calibration of the δ11B proxy in different tropical coral species.

-Observations of Ocean Acidification over the Recent Decades
+Observations of Ocean Acidification over Recent Decades